 Prelinger Archives actively collects home movie material (35mm, 16mm, Super 8, 8mm and other film formats) and is pleased to connect with families and individuals who may have materials to donate to the archives.
 We can be reached via email at the address at the bottom of this page.

 Access to Prelinger Archives

 Prelinger Archives is now a collection consisting of approximately 17,000 home movies; 2,000 "useful" films (advertising, educational and industrial films); and several thousand cans of miscellaneous unedited footage.
 Most material that has been digitized is available online.

-Prelinger Library, an appropriation-friendly collection of books, periodicals and print ephemera, open to the public in downtown San FranciscoIn search of archival or stock footage?
-Please look at our Archives FAQ here first.
+Prelinger Library, co-founded with Megan Prelinger in 2004, is an appropriation-friendly collection of books, periodicals and print ephemera, open to the public in downtown San Francisco.

 View or download Panorama Ephemera (2004), a feature-length collage film